dergachev/redmine_git_remote/README.md

 cd /home/redmine/redmine && ./script/rails runner "Repository.fetch_changesets" -e production
 ```

+Notes:

+* Tested on Redmine 2.6.
+* Currently alpha level, use at your own risk.
+* Currently insecure, only install if all redmine project admins are trusted.
-Note GitRemote doesn't delete the cloned repos when the associated record is deleted from Redmine.
+* This plugin doesn't clean-up (delete) cloned repos from the file system when the record is deleted from Redmine.

-Tested on Redmine 2.6.